Estafet-LTD/DevOpsDemo/ADDING_FEATURES.md

 ## add the image to the internal OCP registry in the OCP VM in the openshift namespace

-See  _/home/engineer/ocp/pods/load-java-images.sh_  for an example file
+See  _load-mongo-images.sh_  for the example file

 ```
 oc login -u developer -p developer